TestAnything/Specification/tap-version-14-specification.md

 - `"pragma "`
 - `+` (true) or `-` (false)
 - key: The name of the field being enabled or disabled.
+ASCII alphanumeric characters, `_`, and `-` are allowed.

 For example: